This may be for you if

 • more choice and flexibility in daily life

-• less pull toward old reactions
+• less pull towards old reactions

 • greater capacity to feel without becoming overwhelmed or shut down